-Since the wavefunction manifests fully in the 5-brane, the 5-brane should be considered the substratum of the 4-brane, which is in turn the substratum of the 3-brane.
-This should be clear from the fact that quantum mechanics formulates the wavefunction as it manifests in the 4- brane, as a complex wave having one imaginary dimension, providing the basis for all matter phenomena in the 3-brane.
-Being fully extended in the 5-brane, however, the wavefunction behaves fundamentally as an entity in 5+1 spacetime.
+Since the wavefunction manifests fully in the 5-brane, the 5-brane could be considered the substratum of the 4-brane, which is in turn the substratum of the 3-brane.
+This should be clear from the fact that quantum mechanics formulates the wavefunction as it manifests in the 4-brane, as a complex wave having one imaginary dimension, while providing the basis for all matter and phenomena in the 3-brane.
+Being fully extended only in the 5-brane, however, the wavefunction behaves fundamentally as an entity in 5+1 spacetime.
 It follows that an understanding of spacetime in the 5-brane will deepen our understanding of quantum nonlocality.

-Recall our discussion of the Euclidean metric for Minkowski 4-space (Figure 9, page 23), being the metric representing spatial displacement (distance) in the 4-brane, while ignoring the time dimension.
+Recall our discussion of the Euclidean metric for Minkowski 4-space (Figure 9), being the metric representing spatial displacement (distance) in the 4-brane, while ignoring the time dimension.

-$$s^2 = -\,\boldsymbol{w}^2 - x^2 - y^2 - z^2$$
+$$S^2 = \chi^2 + y^2 + z^2 + \boldsymbol{w}^2$$

-The negative signs render displacements real in the "imaginary" regions within the null cone, while the alternate positive metric renders displacements real in the "real" regions outside the null cone.
-From this formula we concluded that locations separated in the three real dimensions may occupy one location in Minkowski 4-space, constituting a null cone where the real and imaginary contributions to the metric match, yielding zero displacement (spatial distance) in the 4-brane.
+From this formula we concluded that locations separated in the three real dimensions may occupy one location in Minkowski 4-space, constituting a null cone where the real and imaginary contributions to the metric correspond, yielding zero displacement (spatial distance) in the 4-brane.
 Since all four dimensions are spatial, the null cone represents a particular orientation or direction relative to the real and imaginary dimensions.
-While appearing as an extended object in our graphical representations in real space, the entire null cone does indeed represent one location in the complex Minkowski 4-space.
+While appearing as an extended object in our graphical representations in real space, the entire null cone represents one location in the complex Minkowski 4-space, given by its origin.

-Upon including the second imaginary dimension $\boldsymbol{v}$ , the spatial metric for Minkowski 5-space might be expected to appear as follows.
-Once again, this is a spatial metric only, for calculating distance between points in space, the time dimension being ignored.
+Upon including the second imaginary dimension v, the spatial metric for Minkowski 5-space might be expected to appear as follows.
+Once again, this is a spatial metric only, for calculating distance between points in space, the time dimension being ignored: